Prescientje/prescientje.github.io/_posts/2017-10-07-thesis-part2.md

 date: 2017-10-07
 ---

+## Recap
+In my previous post I outlined the idea behind my senior thesis project and listed a few of the models I used to identify hand hygiene from wrist acceleration data.
+This post probably won't make much sense without reading the previous one first.

+##
 All of these models had better-than-chance accuracy, and the results of the "both hands together tests" are summarized in the table below:
 <img src="./files/recallandaccuracy.png" alt="Accuracy and Recall" title="Accuracy and Recall">